hpacheco/ses/labs/Lab1.md

 ```

 This program has a memory leak, since the buffer `buff` is not freed after before the variable is reassigned.
-Although this vulnerability does not affect the behavior of the program, it may clause a program to crash or run too slow due to excessive memory consumption.
+Although this vulnerability does not affect the behavior of the program, it may cause a program to crash or run too slow due to excessive memory consumption.
 Valgrind will detect this leak:

 <details>
 <summary>Result</summary>